isaac-sim/IsaacLab/docs/source/how-to/save_camera_output.rst

    :start-at: # Derive pointcloud from camera at camera_index
    :end-before: # In the first few steps, things are still being instanced and Camera.data

-The resulting point cloud can be visualized using the :mod:`omni.isaac.debug_draw` extension from Isaac Sim.
+The resulting point cloud can be visualized using the :mod:`isaacsim.util.debug_draw` extension from Isaac Sim.
 This makes it easy to visualize the point cloud in the 3D space.

 .. literalinclude:: ../../../source/standalone/tutorials/04_sensors/run_usd_camera.py